PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Introduction to Machine Learning/LogisticRegressionAlgorithms.md

 Well done!
 If you have made it this far, you have now completed the theory for today.
 You have learned quite a bit about the theory underlying a logistic regression model.
 In the next part of this block, we will learn how to use the scikit-learn library to implement a linear regression model in Python.

+For an example of how to use scikit-learn to implement a logistic regression model, please click [here](https://www.datacamp.com/tutorial/understanding-logistic-regression-python).

-> Please note that you will go deeper into building and evaluating classification models in Block C.
+> Please note that we will go deeper into building and evaluating classification models in Block C. The focus of this block remains regression.

 :computer: :hourglass_flowing_sand: :coffee: :headphones: